 Richard J. Montes

-Since joining MLN in 2003, Rich has litigated numerous cases in state and federal courts.
-He has successfully handled matters involving medical and other professional malpractice; punitive damages; employment law; general negligence; toxic tort; products liability; and commercial litigation.
+Since joining MLN in 2003, Richard has litigated numerous cases in state and federal appeals courts.
+His expansive practice includes medical and other professional malpractice; construction; products liability; toxic tort; commercial law; and employment law.

-Rich graduated from Georgetown University, cum laude, with a B.A. in government and psychology.
+Richard graduated from Georgetown University, cum laude, with a B.A. in government and psychology.
 Thereafter, he graduated cum laude from Boston University School of Law as an Edward F. Hennessey Scholar.
-Before joining MLN, Rich worked as a law clerk for the Justices of the Massachusetts Superior Court and was a summer law clerk for Justice Mel Greenberg of the Massachusetts Appeals Court and Justice Anthony Marano, Supreme Court of New York, Nassau County.

 He is admitted to practice law in New York, as well as the United States District Court in the Eastern and Southern districts of New York, the First and Second Circuit Court of Appeals, and the United States Supreme Court.